corydodt/Hypy/README.txt

 Hypy is hosted on Launchpad, and has a launchpad PPA.
 This is arguably the easiest way to install the software if you are an Ubuntu user.

-Add the following lines to ``/etc/apt/apt.conf.d/20python-hypy``.
+Add the following lines to the end of ``/etc/apt/sources.list``.
 You can also paste these lines in to System > Administration > Software Sources > Third-Party Software.